 Should you Build Your Own DIY Solar Generator?

 While some prefer the convenience of buying a manufactured model, there are many reasons you might consider building your own DIY Solar Generator.

 - Cost – the cost to build a DIY solar generator from a kit or your own parts is considerable cheaper.
 You can usually save 50% or more compared to a manufactured model.

-- Easy to Repair – When you build your own solar generator, if a part fails that component can be easily replaced.
+- Easy to Repair – By building your own solar generator, if a part fails the component can be easily replaced.
 With a manufactured model your repair options are much more limited.

 - Flexibility – You can custom tailor the options you would like when you build your own solar generator.
 You can add USB ports, LED utility lights, and many other options.
 You also can size your main components to your specific needs.